feddieminas/project_om/README.md

   Target audience :
   - People surrounded by the fashion business
   - People that are passionate with fashion
-  - People that are interested or needed (ex. business occasions) to get dressed very elegant

 - The scope plane:
   - Features :